The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-If you’re exploring refinancing opportunities, compare a few different lenders to evaluate where you qualify and what interest rates and terms are available to you.
-The lenders below do not require a degree to refinance, so they’re good places to start your search.
+If you’re exploring refinancing opportunities, compare a few different lenders to evaluate where you qualify and what interest rates and terms are available.
+The lenders below do not require a degree to refinance your private or federal school loans, so they’re good places to start your search.

 As long as you’ve made at least 12 consecutive payments on your student loans and you have at least $10,000 in eligible loans to refinance, you might qualify for a Citizens Bank refinance loan.

 Citizens Bank has relatively low rates and five available term options.
-However, there are some downsides to keep in mind: You can’t release a co-signer until you’ve made 36 payments on your new loan, and the $10,000 minimum loan is fairly high.
+However, there are some downsides.
+You can’t release a co-signer until you’ve made 36 payments on your new loan, and the $10,000 minimum loan is fairly high.

 While you might not need a degree to refinance your student loans with PNC, you’ll need to have at least $10,000 in student loans and 24 months of consecutive payments before you can qualify for refinancing.
 A history of steady employment and income are also required.

 PNC has a generous 0.5 percent discount for setting up autopay.
 However, borrowers without a degree are subject to high interest rates and a loan maximum of $25,000.

 Discover will refinance as little as $5,000 and up to $150,000, which makes it one of the more flexible refinance lenders on the market.
 There are also no fees, not even late fees, and the rate caps are relatively low.

 Discover has only two repayment options — 10 or 20 years — which can be limiting.
 Additionally, postgraduate loans and loans taken out while you were enrolled less than half time are not eligible to be refinanced.